Jessen's icosahedron: Related shapes

 A similar shape can be formed by keeping the vertices of a regular icosahedron in their original positions and replacing certain pairs of equilateral triangles by pairs of isosceles triangles.
 This shape has also sometimes incorrectly been called Jessen's icosahedron.
 However, although the resulting polyhedron has the same combinatorial structure and symmetry as Jessen's icosahedron, and looks similar, it does not form a tensegrity structure, and does not have right-angled dihedrals.

 Jessen's icosahedron is one of a continuous family of icosahedra with 20 faces, 8 of which are equilateral triangles and 12 of which are isosceles triangles.
 Each shape in this family is obtained from a regular octahedron by dividing each of its edges in the same proportion and connecting the division points in the pattern of a regular icosahedron.
 These shapes can be parameterized by the proportion into which the octahedron edges are divided.
-The convex shapes in this family range from the octahedron itself through the regular icosahedron to the cuboctahedron, with its square faces subdivided into two right triangles in a flat plane.
+The convex shapes in this family were described by H. S. M. Coxeter in 1940, crediting their construction from octahedra to Alicia Boole Stott.
+These convex shapes range from the octahedron itself through the regular icosahedron to the cuboctahedron, with its square faces subdivided into two right triangles in a flat plane.
 Extending the range of the parameter past the proportion that gives the cuboctahedron produces non-convex shapes, including Jessen's icosahedron.
-This family was described by H. S. M. Coxeter in 1947.
-Later, the twisting, expansive-contractive transformations between members of this family, parameterized differently in order to maintain a constant value for one of the two edge lengths, were named jitterbug transformations by Buckminster Fuller.
+The twisting, expansive-contractive transformations between members of this family, parameterized differently in order to maintain a constant value for one of the two edge lengths, were named jitterbug transformations by Buckminster Fuller.

 In 2018, Jessen's icosahedron was generalized by V. A. Gor’kavyi and A. D. Milka to an infinite family of rigid but not infinitesimally rigid polyhedra.
 These polyhedra are combinatorially distinct, and have chiral dihedral symmetry groups of arbitrarily large order.
 However, unlike Jessen's icosahedron, not all of their faces are triangles.